pravinkr05/IJKASHOTOKANINDIA/README.md

 - The website contains information about the institute, its programs, faculty, achievements, events, and schedule.
 - It also includes images and interactive elements.

-## How to Contribute

-If you'd like to contribute to the development of this project, feel free to submit a pull request.
-Your contributions are greatly appreciated!

-## License

-This project is licensed under [MIT LICENSE](LICENSE.md) - specify your license details.

 ## Acknowledgements